microsoft/Network-Performance-Visualization/README.md

 # Description
 Network-Data-Visualization is a tool used to visualize the data produced by various network performance analysis tools.
-Currently, the project supports NTTTCP, LATTE, and CTStraffic.
+Currently, the project supports the tools NTTTCP, LATTE, and CTStraffic.

+Though these tools are quite capable, reading and interpreting their raw output files is a tedious and time consumimg task.
+Additionally, network performance tests are often run for multiple iterations in order to mitigate the effects of random variance, and this can create directories full of these dense data files.

+Given a directory full of NTTTCP, LATTE, or CTStraffic data files, this tool will parse the raw data, analyze it, and then create tables and charts in excel which provide useful visualizations of that data.

+The tool can aggregate data from multiple iterations of network performance monitoring tools and it can be given two directories in order to create side by side comparisons of performance measures before and after system changes.

 # Installation
 ## Manual Installation
 Download this repo to your machine, and then move the Network-Performance-Visualization folder to C:\Program Files\WindowsPowerShell\Modules.
 After moving the folder, run the following command: